My Story Of Recovery

 I have released the control and holding patterns that kept me small

-I know that my sensitivity is a gift not a burden
+I know that my sensitivity is a gift, not a burden

 I have meaningful, reciprocal relationships